Is COVID Justification for Employees to Stay Home and Care for Their Kids?

 No Discipline of Any Kind Allowed If Schools Are Open

-First and foremost, you may not discipline or in any way penalize employees for missing work to take care of kids who are stuck at home because their schools or daycare centres are open.
+First and foremost, you may not discipline or in any way penalize employees for missing work to take care of kids who are stuck at home because their schools or daycare centres aren’t open.
 Since the pandemic began, 11 jurisdictions have adopted unpaid leave for employees to carry out their caregiving responsibilities to kids or family members who contract the virus or are affected by school or daycare closures as a result of COVID (and, in some jurisdictions like ON, BC and NL, any other disease that’s resulted in a public health emergency).
 And even in the other 3 jurisdictions without COVID leave (NS, NT and NU), employees can draw on their other family or compassionate leave rights.

 However, COVID leave is unpaid and ends when the caregiving emergency prompting it comes to an end, such as when the schools reopen.
 Employees also have to give you some kind of notice of the leave and reasons for taking it.
 And while you can ask for reasonable verification, you can’t ask for a doctor’s note.